 So what is the big difference in the two experiences?
 I had a great agent that was there for me in Australia.
 I am certain that if I had a good agent in Spain, that everything could have been remedied and I would have stayed for the season.
 I feel very fortunate, now, to have experienced both good and bad overseas, as it gives me perspective into my players situations.
 I can think back and remember what I needed and provide that to my players.
 I also think it is very important to just be there for the players, providing friendship and support.

-We are all avid golfers (yes...even the boys...Connor's goal is the PGA!) and love hanging at the lake.
-The boys love all sports but excel in basketball (yes, I coach them for now), football and golf, as well as water sports!
+We are all avid golfers and love playing on the water.
+The boys love all sports but excel in basketball and golf.

 Enough about me...I want to hear about you :-)